My Friend's Little Sister Has It In for Me!: Anime

 An anime television series adaptation was announced during a livestream for the "GA Fes 2021" event on January 31, 2021, with the cast of the series' drama CDs reprising their roles.
 It is produced by Blade and directed by Kazuomi Koga, with series composition and screenplays by Touko Machida, character designs Katsuyuki Sato, and music by Tsugumi Tanaka, Kaho Sawada, Kanade Sakuma and Hanae Nakamura.
-The series premiered on October 5, 2025, on the NUMAnimation programming block on TV Asahi and its affiliates.
+The series aired from October 5 to December 21, 2025, on the NUMAnimation programming block on TV Asahi and its affiliates.
 The opening theme song is "Uza Kawaikute Nani ga Warui!" (ウザ可愛くて何が悪い！), performed by Karubi Akami, while the ending theme song is "Hoshi no Kodō" (星の鼓動), performed by Kohana Lam.
-Crunchyroll is streaming the series.
+Crunchyroll streamed the series.